 Lack of Empathy and The Problems It Can Cause

-We know that mentally ill and psychopathic individuals are incapable of empathy, from no fault of their own.
+We know that mentally ill and psychopathic individuals are incapable of empathy, for no fault of their own.
 Due to their illnesses, they simply aren’t able to connect with the emotions of other people; it would simply be unfair to expect empathy from them.

 But what about people who are capable of empathy, but don’t have an easy time tapping into feelings and emotions?
-For some people, empathy just doesn’t come naturally, but that doesn’t mean they can’t learn empathetic meaning and start practicing it in their own life.
+For some people, empathy just doesn’t come naturally, but that doesn’t mean they can’t learn the empathetic meaning and start practicing it in their own life.
 In fact, we should know what is empathy, because a lack of empathy can work against us, without us even realizing it.

 Having empathy is a fundamental social skill that helps us in many diverse situations.
 So, without empathy, we can really throw ourselves under the bus.
 If you’re not empathetic, you can easily come across as insensitive or cold.
 People who don’t respond and engage emotionally to another person’s joy or misfortune are often judged with contempt, all because they haven’t responded appropriately to the social situation at hand.
 And their lack of empathy is the culprit.